KarrieK/NICAR16/README.md

 # Csvkit and other command line tools

+Csvkit is the king of csv wrangling libraries.
+It converts, greps, sorts and outputs large sets of data so you don't need to use Excel or SQL.

+It also provides a user with a nice intro to the awesome power of the command line and enables a beginner.

 We are going to look at how the python library csvkit can manipulate and analyse data from a bash shell

 Csvkit is flexible, easy to use and powerful.
 We should all buy Christopher Groskopf a drink at the bar!